 Long Dong (Dragon Cave) Rock Climbing

 Matt's guidebook is beautiful.
-However, it is already out-of-date as there has been a lot of re(tro)bolting, several bolt failures due to corrosion (see "Bolts" note below), and a massive plan for retrofitting the entire crag with titanium.
-For those of you who have smart phones, you can download the MP app and view all of the information posted here at the crag.
+However, it is out-of-date due to several bolt failures caused by corrosion (see "Bolts" note below) as well as re(tro)bolting with 316-grade stainless steel and, more recently, titanium.
+You can also download the MP app and view all of the information posted here at the crag.
 It could save you a lot of trouble.

-There is also a locally-sourced and regularly-updated supplement called Guidebook Plus
+There is also a locally-sourced and regularly-updated supplement to the guidebook called Guidebook Plus

 If you have any information to share about the routes you've climbed, please contact the editors of GB+ or message me personally.

-The rock is dense but coarse "sandstone" - probably more aptly called "quartz conglomerate."
-It comes in many shades, ranging from dull gray to yellow, black, red, orange, gold, and silver.
+The rock is erroneously referred to as "sandstone".
+It is in fact a dense quartz conglomerate that comes in many shades, ranging from dull gray to yellow, black, red, orange, gold, and silver.
 There are large crystals and inclusions that bite on the fingers and shoes that keep the rock generally high friction.
-Some areas have beautiful clusters of fully-formed quartz points as climbing features.
-Between the crystals and high friction, it is best advised to tape up for trad climbing if you plan to climb for multiple days, so as to save the skin.
-Beware that the coarse and undulating stone, though compact and hard, may make placing trad gear complex.
+Some areas even have beautiful clusters of fully-formed quartz points as climbing features.
+Beware that the coarse and undulating stone, though dense and hard, may make placing trad gear complex.

-The climbing here is basically unregulated.
-Although it is in a designated scenic area, the government either cannot be bothered to enforce whatever policies they may have (like the litter rule) or do not have any to speak of.
-This may change in the near future, and not for the better.
-It should be noted that although there are a large number of sport climbs, most of these can be (and have been) done partially or entirely on trad gear.
+The climbing here is informally managed by a local non-profit climbing access organization.
+Although it is in a designated scenic area, and efforts have been made in the past by the land management bureau to enact some nonsensical rules, it currently remains joyfully regulation free.
+It is worth noting that most of the sport climbs can be (and have been) done partially or entirely on trad gear.
 The grades run the entire spectrum of difficulty, centered around 5.10 and fairly honest until you reach 5.11, at which point the relative difficulty is all over the map.

 There are a few local hazards to be aware of.
+Most routes currently have solid to semi-reliable hardware, but this is complicated by a failure mechanism specific to seaside crags.
+Check the "Bolts" note below.
 Some cliffs may be inaccessible depending on tide and weather.
 Every year, some people (usually fishermen) are washed away to sea never to be seen again.
 Wasps like to build their hives under overhangs from July to September.
 You are likely to get buzzed if climbing during this time.
 Though stings are rare, the big orange ones can be deadly.
-If you see a nest, please report it and keep your distance.
-Bolts here suffer from accelerated corrosion, and although some routes have new bolts and hardware, many others are considered dangerous.
-Check the "Bolts" note below.
+If you see a hive, please report it and keep your distance.

-Top anchors are somewhat standardized.
-Usually there are two level or staggered glue-in bolts with quick-links.
+Top anchors are a bit of a hodge-podge.
+Routes with stainless steel anchors will have two level or staggered glue-in bolts with quick-links for lowering or rapping.
+Titanium anchors often have rams horns.
+Do not clip your quick-draws into these directly but rather drop your rope in and lower off when you're finished.
+Sometimes there will be bare bolts that you must rap from.
 Some traditional climbs have rope-webbing-ring anchors that are solid as long as they aren't too sun-faded and crusty.
 Please do not remove any of the fixed hardware and never top-rope through it.

 As for community, there will generally be others around at Long Dong, and quite a lot on weekends.
 Although the number of visitors is growing, you can usually find a cliff all to yourself if you do not set your heart on one particular climb.
 While locals make up a majority of the community and typically congregate in large groups, visitors and expats are also common.
 People are certainly willing to help out, but it is advised that you seek partners before you arrive.
-There is also a large population of fishermen, whom you will see standing out on the rocks in all kinds of weather trying to pull in mackerel and whatever else they might hook.
+There is also a large population of fishermen, whom you will see standing out on the rocks in all kinds of weather.
 Divers and day-trippers are also common, especially in the summer, when they flood the north parking area day after day.

 Snacks and drinks may be purchased at the north parking area, but this is limited to instant noodles, canned bean congee, water, beer, and other cheap beverages.
 Highly recommend packing your own food.